-North Park's bachelor of science (BS) with a major in nursing completion program for RNs requires 24 semester hours of nursing courses.
+North Park's RN-to-BSN degree-completion program requires just 7 nursing courses (24 semester hours).
 You’ll also take some classes from North Park's Core Curriculum program, including biblical studies and personal development courses, and will have to meet requirements for supporting coursework from other disciplines.
 Some of these requirements may be met by transfer credit or testing.
 This degree-completion program can be completed in as little as 18 months.

 NURS 3000 – Pathophysiology: RN